krzemienski/awesome-from-stars/README.md

 * [ex3ndr/llama-coder](https://github.com/ex3ndr/llama-coder): Replace Copilot local AI
 * [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt): A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 * [run-llama/llama-hub](https://github.com/run-llama/llama-hub): A library of data loaders for LLMs made by the community -- to be used with LlamaIndex and/or LangChain
+* [meta-llama/llama-models](https://github.com/meta-llama/llama-models): Utilities intended for use with Llama models.
 * [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes): Scripts for fine-tuning Meta Llama3 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
 Supports default & custom datasets for applications such as summarization and Q&A. Supporting a number of candid inference solutions such as HF TGI, VLLM for local or cloud deployment.
 Demo apps to showcase Meta Llama3 for WhatsApp & Messenger.
 * [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp): LLM inference in C/C++
 * [liltom-eth/llama2-webui](https://github.com/liltom-eth/llama2-webui): Run any Llama 2 locally with gradio UI on GPU or CPU from anywhere (Linux/Windows/Mac).
 Use `llama2-wrapper` as your local llama2 backend for Generative Agents/Apps.